Powered by Oracle

 All of the tools to perform data analysis, from a simple select statement, to more complex analytics and pattern matching are all available to your Oracle APEX applications.

-The in-database analytical functions and features that are embedded inside Oracle Database can be used to answer a wide variety of business problems.
+The in-database analytical functions and features that are embedded inside Oracle Database can be used to solve a wide variety of business problems.
 Developers and business users can access a wide range of analytic features and combine their results with other SQL queries and analytical pipelines to gain deeper insights.
 Such complex analyses are performed with much clearer and more concise SQL code.
 Complex tasks can now be expressed using single SQL statement which is quicker to formulate and maintain, resulting in greater productivity.

 Standards Based SQL